qpa-agh/usa_issues_data_mining/README.md

 # Congressional Articles Mining

+## Overview
+Look at report.pdf and presentation.pdf files for details of this project.

 ## Project Overview
 This project employs data mining and machine learning techniques to analyze textual data produced by U.S. Congress members, offering insights into political communication trends.
 By collecting a